 Kalapa Valley is situated near the northeastern tip of Nova Scotia just above Cape Smokey near the town of Ingonish, Cape Breton.
 Kalapa Valley’s 113 acres are bordered by Crown land with miles of hiking trails and woodland paths to waterfalls, swimming holes, and the highlands.
 Bordered by steep, forested mountains on the south and the Ingonish River on the north, the valley faces due east into the Atlantic Ocean through a long protected inlet, Ingonish Harbour.
 The western edge of the property climbs to the Cape Breton Highlands.

 Kalapa Valley is adjacent to the Cape Breton Highlands National Park and its beautiful beaches and hiking trails.
-The Keltic Lodge with its splendid golf course and restaurant is two miles away.
+The Keltic Lodge with its splendid golf course restaurant and scenic short hikes is just two miles away.
 Kalapa Valley is approximately one hour from Gampo Abbey.

 In the spring of 1979, while spending ten days in Nova Scotia, the Druk Sakyong, Trungpa Rinpoche, recognized the Ingonish River valley as Kalapa.
 A year and a half later, accompanied by Sakyong Mipham Rinpoche, he performed a lhasang at the entrance to the valley.
 Joyfully smiling in the windblown, freezing rain the Druk Sakyong pointed into the depth of the valley and said simply, “Kalapa.”